damianofalcioni/js-functions-orchestrator/README.md

 ## Logic

-The orchestration graph is defined by a list `functions` referencing availables JS/TS functions, and by a list of `connections` between different functions.
+The orchestration graph is defined by a list `functions` referencing available JS/TS functions, and by a list of `connections` between different functions.
 A single connection can be `from` multiple JS functions `to` multiple JS functions and may include the transformation logic for the outputs of the `from` JS functions to the inputs of the `to` JS functions.
 After the initial definition of the listeners for all the`from` results required by every connection there is the execution of all the functions with user-defined inputs.
 Each connection starts only when all the `from` JS functions have results.
 Once started, their results are provided to the transformation logic and the results of the transformation are the inputs for the different `to` JS functions, which are then executed.

-In more details the orchestration logic is the following:
+In more details, the orchestration logic is the following:

 1. Initialization of event listeners of `"from"` execution results for every connection

 2. Initialization of starting functions with user-defined inputs
-    - The selected functions are executed and their result stored
+    - The selected functions are executed and their results are stored

-3. If there are available results for each `"from"` function, the connection starts
+3. If there are available results for each `"from"` function or event, the connection starts
     1. Execute the transition
         - JSONata returning `{"to":[…]}`
         - Available `$.from` array, `$.global` object, and `$.local` object
     2. Store the transition results as inputs for all the `"connection.to"` functions
     3. Delete all the `"from"` results
-    4. Execute all the `"to"` functions with the available inputs from the transition
+    4. Execute all the `"to"` functions and events with the available inputs from the transition
-        - If the input is `"null"` the function is not executed (loop exit condition)
+        - If the input is `"null"` the function/event is not executed (loop exit condition)

 4. Repeat until no more connections can be started
     - Note: Incorrectly designed graphs can lead to infinite executions.
-As this behaviour cannot be predicted at runtime time, the orchestrator allows to specify an AbortSignal to manually terminate the execution.
+As this behavior cannot be predicted at runtime time, the Orchestrator allows to specify an AbortSignal to manually terminate the execution.

-5. Return all the remaining functions and connections results
+5. Return all the remaining functions/events and connections results

 ## APIs